Key Takeaways

 Access to Reliable Vendor Networks

-Managers often have relationships with trusted local contractors for repairs, inspections, and maintenance.
-This helps owners get quality work at more competitive rates.
+Property management companies often have relationships with trusted local contractors for repairs, inspections, and maintenance.
+This helps property owners get quality work at more competitive rates.

 Amplified Tenant Retention

-A responsive manager who addresses tenant needs quickly can increase lease renewals, cut re-leasing costs, and maintain steadier rental income.
+A responsive property management company that addresses tenant needs quickly can increase lease renewals, cut re-leasing costs, and maintain steadier rental income.

 Breakdown of Property Management Fees and Costs